Burglary Defense Attorneys Passaic County, NJ

 As per New Jersey Revised Statutes Section 2C:18-2 – Burglary, burglary in New Jersey is defined as an actor engaging in one of the following criminal activities:

-- Entering a structure which is not legally open to the public with the intention of committing a crime within.
+- Entering a structure that is not legally open to the public with the intention of committing a crime within.
 This can include buildings and structures which require a special license or other permissions to enter

 - Remaining in a structure or building after being informed that he or she is not legally permitted to be there with the purpose to commit a crime within